-A stop work order notice must be a documented process on which the following items must be included:
+A stop-work order notice is a documented process that includes the following essential items:

 - Description of all activities being suspended

-- Clear instructions or directions shall be provided to the contractor regarding pending material orders, permits, services, and scope.
+- Clear instructions or directions for the contractor regarding pending material orders, permits, services, and scope

-- How to manage any subcontracts; and suggestions related to overhead and general condition items.
+- Direction on how to manage any subcontracts, including suggestions related to overhead and general condition items, as applicable

 - Who will decide when and where the order shall be finished or extended

 - Things to consider when the order needs to be extended and agreements that shall take place before the contract continues execution